-Making a few changes to your behavior and adding a probiotic to your daily schedule can prevent and even get rid of travel constipation.
+Making a few changes to your behavior and adding a few probiotic strains to your daily schedule can prevent and even get rid of travel constipation.
 Take the time to speak with your doctor and find a probiotic that works best for your system before your next trip and enjoy your vacation without constipation.

 - "What You Should Know About Constipation" Healthline, https://www.healthline.com/health/constipation.

 - "Why the holidays are a prime time for traveler's constipation" The Atlantic, https://www.theatlantic.com/health/archive/2015/12/all-i-got-for-christmas-was-constipation/422046/.